SoftSimu/CellSim3D/documentation.md

 + "write_fcm_file": Write the center of mass forces to file - 0 for false & 1 for true
 + "correct_com": Set the center of mass of the system to zero - 0 for false & 1 for true
 + "correct_Vcom": Set the velocity of the center of mass of the system to zero - 0 for false & 1 for true
++ "Restart": Allows changing of boundary conditions.
+After repositioning the walls and all cells in the previous system, the new simulation will continue where the previous one was left.
++ "doAdaptive_dt": Changes the time steps used in the integration- cant find where it was actually implemented? #check <----
++ "dt_max": Maximum time step used
++ "dt_tol": Minimum time step used
++ "phase_count": Updates Youngs Modules after "phase_count" steps #check <---
++ "write_cont_force": Write contact forces (attraction and repulsion) to inp.CSV file.

+Counting Cells:
++ "countcells": Write a File to keep track of mitosis - 0 for false & 1 for true
++ "mit-index_file_name": Specify the name of the file (e.g. "inp.dat")
++ "count_only_internal_cells?": Count cells within a certain interval- 0 for false & 1 for true
++ "radius_cutoff": Cutoff radius of internal cells
++ "overwrite_mit_ind_file?": 0 for false & 1 for true
++ "cell_count_int": The interval in which cells are counted

 Parallelization Parameters
 + "MaxBuffer": Buffersize